 What’s the difference between an idol and the one true God?
 (The one true God made the heavens and the earth; an idol is something people make to represent a god they worship.)

-There are people in many countries (many even in the US) who worship idols.
-They do not know the one true God and worship a false god.
-Nebuchadnezzar set up an idol for the people to worship until he realized that there was one true God who saved Shadrach, Meshach, and Abednego.
+There are people in many countries (many even in the US) that worship idols.
+They worship a false god because they do not know the one true God.
+Aaron made a golden calf for the Israelites to worship even though he knew that was wrong.
+God is the only one who deserves to be worshiped.

 Seek and Jump

-Elementary students are learning Matthew 6:33 as this month’s Bible verse.
-Read the verse together.
-Grab the sidewalk chalk and go outside to draw a grid on the sidewalk or driveway (a tic-tac-toe grid would be perfect).
-Then assign kids different words to write in the different squares.
+Elementary students are learning Mark 12:30-31 this month.
+Read the verses together.
+Grab the sidewalk chalk and go outside to draw a grid (tic-tac-toe) on the sidewalk or driveway.
+Then assign kids different words or phrases to write in the squares of the grid.
 (They will need to write more than one word in each grid to complete the entire verse.
 Also, don’t write the words in succession, but scramble them so kids will have to jump from one word to the next.)

-Take turns jumping the verse.
-The “jumper” should seek (intentionally look for) and start on the first word(s) of the verse.
-Then jump to the next word(s), and continuing jumping until he has completed the verse.
+Take turns jumping and saying the verses.
+The “jumper” should seek (intentionally look for) and start on the first word(s) of the verse then jump to the next word(s), and continue jumping until he has completed the verse.
 (Onlookers can say the words as the “jumper” jumps on them.)

 What does this verse tell us to do?
-Seek God first!
+Love God with all of our heart, soul, and mind.
+Love our neighbor.
 God should have first place and we should only worship Him.